Mihalis-Koutouvos/MetisCare_Hub/README.md

 In the files of the program, there are various requirements.txt files to look into to download necessary packages for MetisCare Hub to properly function on your local machine.

 ## **Further Discussion:**
+In order to pursue this project, I split it up into various components, including the frontend, backend, database, and Python environment.